 Results are not instant; it can take 3-6 months for the fat cells to work their way out of your body.
 However, you can typically expect to lose 15-20% of fat in the affected area during those initial months.

 Read Also: 11 tips to enhance your Liposuction recovery

 Is CoolSculpting Effective?

 The answer is yes!
 Cryolipolysis is effective, and most patients receive their desired results.
-In addition, because this treatment can remove areas of fat and it is less risky than alternative procedures, it is proven to be a popular choice.
+In addition, because this treatment can remove areas of fat and is less risky than alternative procedures, it is proven to be a popular choice.

 Another factor to consider is that this procedure does not tighten your skin, so if your skin has stretched around the fat area you want to lose, you might have loose, sagging skin.